Cook Eat Well

 Cauliflower hummus recipe

 Cauliflower is one of the most versatile vegetables.
-You can use it as a keto rice substitute, a paleo sub for beans in chili, or a low carb sub for flour in thickening gravy.
-In this case, roasted cauliflower is a perfect sub for garbanzo beans.
+You can use it as a rice substitute, a swap for beans in chili, or a sub for flour in thickening gravy.
+In this case, roasted cauliflower is a perfect stand-in for the cooked chickpeas in hummus.

 Once you roast the cauliflower, this dip comes together very quickly.
 Just put the roasted cauliflower florets into the bowl of the food processor and add the tahini, garlic, lemon juice, and olive oil.
 Blend until it's the consistency of hummus and season to taste.